jeremiedecock/snippets/python/README.md

 ## Description

-This is a collection of hundreds of original Python snippets, i.e. small pieces of code I have written to test a specific aspect of the Python programming language and various Python libraries.
+This is a collection of hundreds of original Python snippets, i.e. small pieces of code I have written to test specific aspects of the Python programming language and various Python libraries.

 ### Scientific programming libraries